jogoodma/homology-explorer/docs/draft_report.md

 * Sigma.js - Graph visualization library
 * Graphology - Graph library for representing and working with graph data structures.

-A list of all dependencies can be found in the [UI package.json file](https://github.com/jogoodma/homology-explorer/blob/docker/apps/ui/package.json).
+A list of all dependencies can be found in the UI package.json file^[https://github.com/jogoodma/homology-explorer/blob/docker/apps/ui/package.json].

 ### Sigma.js